(410) 228-5445 Appointment

-Botox for TMJ Treatments
+Botox for TMJ Cambridge

-Temporomandibular joint disorders (TMJD or TMJ), are notoriously difficult to diagnose and treat.
+Temporomandibular joint disorders (TMJD or TMJ) are notoriously difficult to diagnose and treat.
 Many of the related symptoms, such as headaches and earaches, often lead doctors to diagnose a sinus condition, as opposed to a problem with the jaw joint.
 TMJ symptoms often change in severity, depending on how much stress the sufferer is experiencing.
 During an intensely stressful period, grinding teeth, debilitating earaches, and lockjaw may occur.
 Botox injections are sometimes an effective and painless way to alleviate tension in the temporomandibular joint, reducing jaw pain, headaches, and suffering.
 Botox is commonly associated with cosmetic practices, including eliminating glabellar lines and facial wrinkles.
 Recently however, Botox has become an increasingly popular TMJ treatment.
-Although some TMJ symptoms may improve without any specific treatment, at our office in Cambridge Botox for TMJ offers fast and long-lasting relief for those that do not.
+Although some TMJ symptoms may improve without any specific treatment, at our dental office in Cambridge, Botox for TMJ offers fast and long-lasting relief for those that do not.

 Here are several of the major benefits Botox offers TMJ sufferers: